-The 2021/2022 season marks the 70th year of the Guinness Choir, one of the most prestigious choirs in Ireland.
-It boasts an extensive repertoire of both classical and modern works from Monteverdi to Arvo Pärt.
+The Guinness Choir is one of the top mixed choirs in Ireland.
+For over 70 years, we have performed an extensive repertoire of both classical and modern works from Monteverdi to Arvo Pärt.
+The choir has performed the great works of Haydn, Bach, Handel, Beethoven, Britten, Rutter, Finzi, Tavener and Whitacre to name but a few.
 The choir has performed the great works of Haydn, Bach, Handel, Beethoven, Britten, Rutter, Tavener and Whitacre to name but a few.

 As well as our major annual concert, we like to hold a Christmas Concert comprising well known carols with some less known but beautiful pieces.
 In recent years our Special Guests included Paul Brady, Eleanor McEvoy, Kathleen Turner and Mary Coughlan.

 In addition to our Dublin based concerts, we have a tradition of performing around Ireland including Belfast, Birr, Clifden, Longford, Waterford and Wexford.

-If you enjoy singing as part of a sociable group, with professional orchestras and soloists, and performing the great choral works and if you are committed to attend our rehearsals, then you will definitely enjoy and benefit from becoming a Member of The Guinness Choir.
+If you enjoy singing as part of a sociable group, with professional orchestras and soloists, and performing the great choral works in major venues and if you are committed to attend our rehearsals, then you will definitely enjoy and benefit from becoming a Member of The Guinness Choir.

 Members of the choir are friendly and approachable.
 There are regular opportunities to socialise with other members as well as organised workshops and away trips.